 - Separate stands only accommodate one container at a time.

-Design a solution that would allow mobile operator to continuously work with multiple 20′ and 40′ containers without the need of reconfiguration.
+Design and fabricate an engineered solution that would allow container handling equipment to continuously exchange multiple 20′ and 40′ containers without the need of reconfiguration of container stands.

-The idea was to build larger stands which could to accommodate two x 20’/40′ containers simultaneously, whilst remaining mobile for flexible operations.
-The A-frame issues were negated by using a counterweight to prevent tipping, which allowed a gap for container handling equipment to drive between the stands.
+The idea was to build larger stands which could to accommodate two x 20’/40′ containers simultaneously, whilst remaining movable for flexible operations.
+The A-frame issues were negated by introducing a concrete counterweight to prevent tip over.
+This means the stands can be positioned further apart, leaving a gap for container handling equipment to drive between.

-With this solution the mobile equipment wheel tracks are between the stands span, so they do not need to be moved each time.
+With this solution the mobile equipment wheel tracks are between span of the stands, so they do not never need to be reconfigured.
 The stands also weigh significantly more, so are less susceptible to movement from knocks and bumps during normal operational use.

 This solution is fully engineered and certified.
-Meaning the M&R employees feel far more comfortable working underneath, and significantly reduced risk to business and injuries.
+M&R employees were far more comfortable working underneath containers to conduct repairs, and resource time was not wasted moving and re-configuring stands.
+This solution significantly reduced risks to business, including reduce equipment damage and personal injuries.

-These stands are available globally engineered to your specification.
+These engineered container stands are available globally customer to your design specification.

-Contact me via the below form to enquire about making your container inspection and repair operations much safer.
+Contact me via the below form to enquire about making your container inspection and repair operations much safer and faster!